 Storage

-Store leftover banana crumb cake in an airtight container at room temperature for up to 3 days.
-Or you can store it in the refrigerator for up to a week.
-To keep it even longer, freeze for up to 3 months.
+Room temperature: Store leftover banana crumb cake in an airtight container at room temperature for up to 3 days.

-You can freeze the cake whole, but I like to cut it up into individual serving sizes, then wrap well with plastic and foil, and freeze in a container or ziploc bag.
-This way, you can defrost them individually whenever the mood strikes for some banana coffee cake.
+Freezer: To keep it even longer, freeze for up to 3 months.
+You can freeze the cake whole, or cut it up into individual serving sizes, wrap well and freeze in a container or ziploc bag.
+Defrost overnight in the fridge or at room temperature for a few hours before serving.

-More coffee cakes
+More coffee cake recipes

 - Blueberry Coffee Cake